 Before you sign on the dotted line, make sure to thoroughly review your interactions and contract with the potential buyer of your mineral rights.
 Because of their value, many individuals and companies set out to earn as much as possible.

-Above all, make sure to read the fine print and consult a lawyer if there is anything you do not fully understand in the agreement.
+Above all, make sure to read the fine print and consult a mineral rights lawyer if there is anything you do not fully understand in the agreement.
 Everything is negotiable, so it is not advisable to take the first offer you receive.
-Be wary of any company that appears to be in a hurry or wants you to accept a deposit right away.
+Be wary of any company that appears to be in a hurry.
+Also, those who want you to accept a deposit right away.
 Performing a full background check on the individual or entity will also be able to provide some peace of mind.